Summary

 Introduction

-According to WHO, at least 1 physiotherapist is needed for every 10,000.
+According to the WHO, at least 1 physiotherapist is needed for every 10,000 people.
 India is currently underserved in that regard.
-There are only 0.59 physiotherapists for every 10,000 in the population.
+There are only 0.59 physiotherapists for every 10,000 people in the population.

 Demanding work schedules and changing lifestyles have resulted in poor posture among many adults and youngsters.
 This often leads to discomfort in the back, neck, knees, and shoulders.
 In fact, the number of individuals needing a physiotherapist is simply too high in India.